Six Steps On How To Calm An Anxiety Attack

 Even though summer has just started, the truth of the matter is, the next school year is just around the corner.
 For many kids, this is exciting.
 For some, especially high school students, this time is highly stressful.

-It seems too much on the shoulders of high school students today.
+It seems there is too much on the shoulders of high school students today.
 Parents and teachers alike agree that students at all age levels are being over-tested.
-High-stakes testing in high school takes hours and days out of valuable class time in these tests, while standards oriented, have nothing to do with content and context of the classroom.
+High-stakes testing in high school takes hours and sometimes days out of valuable class time.
+These tests, while standards oriented, sometimes have little to do with content and context of the classroom.

 Add this to the increasing social demands brought on by social media, as well as the more traditional demands of extra-curricular activities and sports, and even students who are not prone to anxiety or panic attacks can feel the pressure.
 With many schools requiring summer reading, plus math and science packets, the summer vacation, is not much of one and it keeps the lingering threat of anxiety ongoing.

 Parents want the best for their children; they want them to succeed academically.
 Part of this success may well rely on taking a healthy break from the demands of 180 days of school.
 In many states, summer break has gone from three full months to less than two.
 So, the need for summer reading and keeping up with math and science skills may not be as critical as they once were.
 Students need a break from school just like their teachers do, and just like their parents do when they take vacations.
 It is okay to take a brain break.
 In reality, the brain is not really on break, it is still learning, and it is possible to expose children and teens to learning opportunities without making them anxiety-riddled activities.